 Flax eggs are an egg-sellent (see what I did there?) vegan alternative.
 To make a flax egg, simply whisk 1 tablespoon of flaxseed (linseed) meal with 3 tablespoons of water.
 Once it is whisked together and beginning to thicken, set the flax egg aside for at least 5 minutes to become gelatinous.
 To replace eggs in a recipe use 1 flax egg per chicken egg.

-1 flax egg = 1 tbsp flaxseed meal + 3 tbsp water
+1 flax egg = 1 tablespoon flaxseed meal + 3 tablespoon water

 Replace 1 chicken egg with 1 flax egg

 I've used flax eggs to create an egg free recipe several times with great success.
 I find they work especially well in banana bread and waffles.